Brookfield Infrastructure Partners L.P. research snapshot

 Rating

-Diversified infrastructure owner with leverage and execution sensitivity
+Diversified infrastructure owner with strong data growth, higher leverage, and simplification execution risk

 Trend status